PieterPenninckx/rsynth/README.md

 A crate for organizing synthesizers using [rust-vst](https://github.com/rust-dsp/rust-vst), inspired by JUCE's API.

-rsynth provides a very lightweight `Synthesizer` structure, with many voices.
-Once a `Voice` trait is implemented, it can be used easily from the `Synthesizer` manager.
+rsynth provides a very lightweight `Synth` structure, with many voices.
+Once a `Voice` trait is implemented, it can be used easily from the `Synth` manager.

 [Documentation](https://resamplr.github.io/rsynth)